 According to the GoodtoKnow website, more than 120,000 families separate every year, leading to 1 in 3 children experiencing a family breakdown.
 In most cases, this means that joint custody has to be introduced ensuring that both parents get an equal amount of legal authority to make decisions for their child.
-This is different from physical joint custody as it is still possible for parents to have shared legal authority but not see the child an equal amount of time.
+In the UK, the term ‘custody’ is outdated and has been replaced by Child Arrangements Orders.
+These regulate who a child will live with, and when they will have contact with another parent.
+Here is everything you need to know…

 What Is Joint Custody?